 - She has the Testimony of Jesus Christ

-I don’t know how we can read these statements and not know who that is talking about.
-I do not believe this describes the Old Covenant natural nation of Israel who practices Judaism.
-Perhaps you see it differently and will explain why you see it this way to me.
-I do believe that many individuals in the natural nation of Israel, have tried to follow the laws and the commands of God.
-But I don’t recall any of them that succeeded 100% except for Jesus Christ.
+How can we read these statements and not know who God is talking about?
+Does this describe the Old Covenant natural nation of Israel who practices Judaism?
+Perhaps you see that it does.
+If so, please explain why you see it this way to us.
+Where can you find verses that back this belief?
+Have you seen any that describe this natural nation of Israel, have succeeded in following all of the laws and the commands of God?
+It is interesting that only Jesus Christ succeeded 100%.
+Praise the LORD!

-Of course we might say the same thing about the church also.
+Of course, we might say the same thing about the church also.
 Has the New Covenant Bride of Jesus Christ completely followed every command?
 I don’t know of any Christian that is yet perfect and never makes a mistake or sinned.
 Do you know one?
-I believe Jesus was the only one and we all should be rising to his living example.
-But, Christian do have an advantage over the Old Covenant.
-True Christians should be following Jesus Christ their Shepherd and listening to His voice on a daily basis (John 10:27).
+I believe Jesus was the only one and we all should be rising to His living example.
+But Christians do have an advantage over the Old Covenant.
+True Christians should be following Jesus Christ their Great Shepherd and listening to His voice on a daily basis (John 10:27).
 Christians should have the Spirit of Christ living on the inside of them guiding them and this is the help that we need to become more like Him.
-Also there are many natural Jewish people that have become Christians by believing in Jesus.
+Also, there are many natural Jewish people that have become Christians by believing in Jesus.
 The church began with 120 Jewish people in an upper room in Jerusalem (Acts 2) and then they began to spread to Gentiles later with God’s help.
-So I am not being anti-Semitic at all.
-I love all people especially the Jewish people and I want everyone to come to the saving knowledge of Jesus.
+So, no one is being anti-Semitic at all.
+We love all people especially the Jewish people and we want everyone to come to the saving knowledge of Jesus.

 Every human has the opportunity to repent and believe in Jesus Christ to be saved.
 This begins the walk with Him.
-When we start down this narrow path we should be led by the Holy Spirit to become like Him and that means to become holy.
+When we start down this narrow path, we should be led by the Holy Spirit to become like Him and that means to become holy.
 Now that is when we change to begin to possess the “testimony of Jesus Christ” as God reveals to us in Revelation 12:17.
-Ask your self this question; “Does Natural Israel have the testimony of Jesus Christ?”
+Ask yourself this question; “Does Natural Israel have the testimony of Jesus Christ?”
 Maybe some teach and believe that this will come to fruition in the tribulation because Revelation mentions the 144,000 from every tribe to prove that will occur.
-I don’t dispute that.
-But I believe this woman mentioned in Revelation 12 will have Jew and Gentile, bond and free, male and female (1 Cor 12:13, Gal 3:28) and we will all jointly be called the “Bride of Christ”.
+We can’t dispute that.
+But we should believe that this woman mentioned in Revelation 12 will have Jew and Gentile, bond and free, male and female (1 Cor 12:13, Gal 3:28) and we will all jointly be called the “Bride of Christ”.

 I’ll briefly discuss another factor of Grace that is important to know.
 We are not made righteous because we are perfect.
 We are made righteous by Grace.
 It was a gift.
 2 Corinthians 5:21 informs us that “He was made sin who knew no sin, so that we might be made the righteousness of God in Him”.
 Wow, that is amazing.
 I do not have time to teach this subject fully.
 Just understand righteousness was a gift, but it was given so that we could change to become dead to sin aka holy, like Him (1 Peter 2:24).